-Plain and simple, healthcare consumers are more invested in their health than ever before, and want their providers to deliver more personalized care to work towards these new goals.
+Plain and simple, healthcare consumers are more invested in their health than ever before, and want their providers to deliver more personalised care to work towards these new goals.
 Digital comms that reach every patient on a personal level do exactly this.

 What better way to deliver these messages than with the format over 60% of consumers want more of — video?
-Visual, concise and engaging, videos are a great tool to break down confusing information, and even more effective when personalized.
+Visual, concise and engaging, videos are a great tool to break down confusing information, and even more effective when personalised.

-Personalized Videos engage patients 1:1 on the devices they’re always on.
+Personalised Videos engage patients 1:1 on the devices they’re always on.
 What makes this kind of video work especially well for understaffed nursing departments?
 We dig into the reasons below.